austinvhuang/openmemex/README.md

 The central data structure is a time stamped event stream.
 Notes or links to external sites can be captured as events (eventually there may be other types of event data - audio/photos/etc).

-The general pattern of use is that the event stream is intended to persist botht he intake and production of information.
+The general pattern of use is that the event stream is intended to persist both he intake and production of information.
 A link to a piece of information (e.g. a blog, a video, a paper, etc.) can be persisted as an event and it is automatically time stamped with the time of the capture.
 An idea or thought can also be captured as a note, with the note persisted as an event at the time it is written.
 Both links and notes can be annotated with relevant topic tags.

-For links to external sites, a headless browser automatically caches the content of the link and stores it to create a local database of linked content.
-Each event is tied to metadata - self-added topic category tags, text notes associated with the event, and a "done" flag.
+For links to external sites, a headless browser automatically caches the content of the link and stores it to create a local cached database of contents of all externally linked data.
+Besides the content cache and topic tags, each event has a few pieces (still-evolving) of additional metadata - a text note which can be edited to annotate the event, and a completion flag (intended to indicate that an event has bene "worked" by the user).

 Events can be filtered and retrieved in three ways - search, time, and topics.
 Search approximates a google-like search over the stream, time filters events by their time stamp, topic filters events by topic tags.